TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 the TUGboat source dir (and thus cro-scratch).

-These initial runs only include the files for which there happened to be .bbl or .abs files present in the TUB source directory.
+These initial runs only include the files for which there happened to be {bbl,abs}.tex files present in the TUB source directory.
 To see which those were, run make cr_verbose=--verbose cro-scratch
 Then we want to easily review them to make sure the transformations are